1933 World Series: Game 4

 Carl Hubbell went all eleven innings in the 2–1 win.
 He induced Cliff Bolton to ground out into a bases-loaded, game ending double play.
 Bill Terry's home run off Monte Weaver put the Giants up 1–0 in the fourth, but the Senators tied the score in the seventh when Joe Kuhel reached on an error, moved to second on a sacrifice bunt and scored on Luke Sewell's single.
 Travis Jackson singled to lead off the 11th, moved to second on a sacrifice bunt, and scored the game winning run on Blondy Ryan's single.

+October 6, 1933 1:30 pm (ET) at Griffith Stadium in Washington, D.C.